teochenglim/kubernetes-challenge/README-solution.md

 https://github.com/vagmi/kubernetes-challenge looks okay to me but i still need to modify a little bit to my liking.

+Since I am linking github and docker hub account and allow autobuild trigger, the image will be build each time i do git commit.

 1. Install docker and turn on Kubernetes

 https://docs.docker.com/docker-for-mac/